Adityagargiiith/XV-6/initial-xv6/README.md

 ---

-## Running Tests for sigalarm and sigreturnd
+## Running Tests for sigalarm and sigreturn

 **After implementing both sigalarm and sigreturn**, do the following:
 - Make the entry for `alarmtest` in `src/Makefile` inside `UPROGS`